VirosaLi/kmeans-clustering-cpp/README.md

 # K-Means clustering in C++

 ## Forked Repo for CSE 569S
 This program is already refactored and ported into the provided framework.
-This acts as a reference for the original program.
+This acts as a reference to the original program.

 Changes made in the framework include:
 * Separate a header from the cpp file.